Gaussian Multiple and Random Access in the Finite Blocklength Regime

-We next find the distribution of $Q$.
-By spherical symmetry, the distribution of $Q$ does not depends on $\vX_1$.
-Therefore, we can set $\vX_1 = \vx_1$, and get
+We next find the distribution of $\Ip$.
+By spherical symmetry, the distribution of $\Ip$ does not depend on $\vX_1$.
+Therefore, we can set $\vX_1 = \vx_1$ and get

 where $X_{21}$ denotes the first coordinate of $\vX_2$.
-Therefore, $Q$ is distributed according to the marginal distribution of the first coordinate of a random vector distributed uniformly over $\mathbb{S}^{n-1}(\sqrt{n})$.
-The distribution of $Q$ is computed as (e.g.,~\cite[Th.
-1]{stam1982})
+Therefore, $\Ip$ is distributed according to the marginal distribution of the first coordinate of a random vector distributed uniformly on $\mathbb{S}^{n}(\sqrt{n})$.
+The distribution of $\Ip$ is computed as (e.g.,~\cite[Th.~1]{stam1982})